Nonoperative UCL Tear :: An Ivy Rehab Clinician’s Research is Published

-The purpose of Dr. Stahl’s case report purpose was to presenta nonoperative criterion-based rehabilitation program for this athlete and assess the outcome.
+The purpose of Dr. Stahl’s case report purpose was to present a nonoperative criterion-based rehabilitation program for this athlete and assess the outcome.

 An innovative study to assess non-surgical outcomes

 The study, which was done with assistance from Brian J. Eckenrode, PT, DPT, OCS, involved three different elements that made it unique.
-When it comes to arm injuries, we as rehabilitation experts classify athletes as either overhead athletes or non-overhead athletes.
+When it comes to arm injuries, rehabilitation experts classify athletes as either overhead athletes or non-overhead athletes.
 In this case, a wrestler is considered a non-overhead athlete.
-Dr. Stahl’s research is unique because of the general scarcity of published studies regarding nonsurgical management in non-overhead athletes with this condition.
+Dr. Stahl’s research is unique because of the lack of published studies regarding nonsurgical management in non-overhead athletes with this condition.
 Secondly, the studies that are published are generally lacking detail, direction, and reasoning behind what was done.
 What also made this study unique was the evidence-based treatment guideline and the explanation of each phase of the protocol.
 Lastly, specific functional testing was used to determine readiness to get back into sporting activities.
 While many of these tests already exist in literature, many studies do not incorporate them into their treatment protocols, particularly in upper body and arm injuries.
-Dr. Stahl’s study integrated these well-known tests into the treatment guideline for future clinicians to use as guidance for their athletes to return to sports safely.
+Dr. Stahl’s study integrated these well-known tests into the treatment guidelines for future clinicians to use as guidance for their athletes to return to sports safely.

 Significant findings included a faster return to sport

 Upon completing the research and designated method of treatment for the UCL tear, Dr. Stahl reported that the most significant finding was how much faster the athlete returned to competitive wrestling without any restriction.
-In this case the subject returned to wrestling at 8 weeks, which was anywhere between 2-4 weeks sooner than other published studies with similar patient populations.
+In this case the subject returned to wrestling at 8 weeks.
+This was anywhere between 2-4 weeks sooner than other published studies with similar patient populations.
 While that timeline is very significant for an athlete, it’s important to remember that this report only deals with one specific patient’s rehabilitation.
 Dr. Stahl stressed the need for future studies to determine if this is a significant improvement over a larger data set.

 Will this impact the way patients are treated in the future?